Hosting and bandwidth provided by MacAce.net.

 For the above MacBook -- from EveryMac.com's own collection -- the Model Identifier and processor speed are sufficient to quickly identify the model.
 When the Model Identifier and processor are not sufficient to identify an exact Mac you will need a third data point for differentiation, however.

 For example, the White MacBook "Core 2 Duo" 2.0 13-Inch (Late 2006) and MacBook "Core 2 Duo" 2.0 13-Inch (Mid-2007) both use the MacBook2,1 Model Identifier and have 2.0 GHz "Core 2 Duo" processors.
-In this case, knowledge of the optical drive would work or you could use the year of original purchase (which is the third character in an eleven character serial number, so a Mac purchased in 2006 would have 6 as the third character and one purchased in 2007 would have 7 as the third character).
+In this case, knowledge of the optical drive would work as would knowledge of the year originally purchased.

-Alternately, in this situation, you could type in the last three characters of the Serial Number in EveryMac.com's Ultimate Mac Lookup to see if an exact match is available.
+Alternately, in this situation, you could type in the Serial Number in EveryMac.com's Ultimate Mac Lookup to see if an exact match is available.

 Other than a lack of precision, the other major disadvantage of the Model Identifier is that it is only listed in software, not on the hardware itself, so there is no way to use it at all if a computer won't boot.